nvtran-marlin/reflections/README.md

 I imagine many of you will want to "plug in" more to the visualization ecosystem, however.
 Here are several ways you might do this:

-- Following folks on Twitter (for some reason there are tons of datavis folks on Twitter)
+- Following folks on Social Media (for some reason there are tons of datavis folks on BlueSky and Mastodon, X seems to be quieter these days)
 - Reading visualization news blogs like FiveThirtyEight and The Upshot
-- Diving into a domain of interest (biology, security, etc) and it's relation to visualization (see BioVis, VizSec for example)
+- Diving into a domain of interest (biology, security, etc) and it's relation to visualization (see VisXAI, BioVis, VizSec for example)
 - Wikipedia
-- Reddit (/r/dataisbeautiful)
+- Reddit (/r/dataisbeautiful) <- DONT JUST RELY ON THIS ONE!
+Sampling Bias...
 - Stack Overflow (check the d3 and ggplot2 tags)
 - Academic / practitioner visualization blogs: eagereyes.org (he links to many others)